tariusagi/productivity-tips/linux/README.md

 to take control of the physical console.
 This trick is perfect for working with a Linux computer that you don't have access to its keyboard.

+## Quietly check service status

+Use `systemctl is-active --quiet myservice`.
+It will return with zero exit code if `myservice` is active, or non-zero otherwise.
+See this systemd manual [section](https://www.freedesktop.org/software/systemd/man/systemctl.html#is-active%20PATTERN%E2%80%A6)

 ## Working with Bluetooth in CLI

 ### Connect Bluetooth keyboard